yifanwang123/Generalization-Performance-of-Hypergraph-Neural-Networks/README.md

 This is the implementation for our paper: Generalization Performance of Hypergraph Neural Networks.
 We prepared all codes and a subset of datasets used in our experiments.

+Our codebase is built on (AllSet/AllSet and T-HyperGNNs/T-HyperGNNs) and has similar dependencies and model architecture.
 The codes and script of UniGCN, AllDeepSets and M-IGN are in the folder `src`.
 T-MPHN, is in `src_T-MPHN` folder.
 A subset of data are provided in folder `data`.

 ## Enviroment requirement: